 How to run a PDF fit

 The user should perform the steps documented below in order to obtain a complete PDF fit using the latest release of the NNPDF fitting code: n3fit.
-The fitting methodology is detailed in the [Methodology](methodology) page.
+The fitting methodology is detailed in Methodology overview.

 Preparing a fit runcard